Updated: April 13, 2022

-On April 1st, 2022, a new tax on plastic packaging will come into effect in the UK, known as the UK Plastic Packaging Tax (PPT).
+On April 1st, 2022, a new tax on plastic packaging came into force in the UK, known as the UK Plastic Packaging Tax (PPT).
 This affects businesses that manufacture or import plastic packaging, including the import of packaging which already contains goods (such as plastic bottles).
 Businesses that will be affected by this change should start preparing now.

 The aim of the legislation is to encourage the use of recycled plastic and to stimulate levels of recycling and plastic waste collection so that plastic waste is diverted from landfills and incinerators.